 The U.S. Department of Energy’s Research Support Facility (RSF), in Golden, Colo., is arguably America’s most significant building of the last decade, at least in terms of energy consumption.

-The 222,000-sf, slanted H-shaped office building, on the site of the DOE’s National Renewable Energy Laboratory, is designed to produce as much or more energy than it uses—to be specific, 35 kBtu/sf/year, which is 50% below ASHRAE 90.1-2004.
-The building, which also includes a data center that serves the entire campus, can accommodate 825 staff; it provides 61% more space to the NREL building stock yet adds only 6% in energy demand (which is provided by PVs).
-Yet the building itself came in at $57.4 million ($259/sf) in construction costs, with a total contract cost of $64 million, including campus utilities and infrastructure—$288/sf.
+The 220,000-sf, slanted H-shaped office building, on the site of the DOE’s National Renewable Energy Laboratory, produces as much or more energy than it uses—to be specific, 35 kBtu/sf/year, which is 50% below ASHRAE 90.1-2004.
+The building, which also includes a data center that serves the entire campus, can accommodate 825 staff; it provides 61% more space to the NREL building stock yet adds only 6% in energy demand (which is provided by photovoltaics).
+Yet it came in at $57.4 million in construction costs, $64 million furnished—or $288/sf complete.

 More importantly, the Building Team achieved these remarkable numbers through rigorous energy-conservation methods that brought the RSF’s energy use down by about 80% compared to a conventional building.
 Only after all energy-saving strategies were applied were renewable energy sources used.
-Only readily available, made-in-the-USA products, technologies, and systems were used.
+In all cases, only readily available, made-in-the-USA technologies and systems were used.

 The winning team, led by design firm RNL and GC Haselden Construction (with engineering from Stantec Consulting), vowed to meet or exceed all 26 objectives.
 This was risky, since the team would be paid only 50% of the cost of completing the preliminary design; if the DOE didn’t like it, the feds could terminate the contract with no additional payment.